 After graduating as valedictorian from South Carolina College in 1849, he spent three years in California seeking gold, but was not extremely successful.
-After his return to South Carolina he became editor of the Winnsboro Register and Daily South Carolinian newspapers, and was a vocal advocate of states rights and supported secession.
+After his return to South Carolina he was editor of the Winnsboro Register and later Daily South Carolinian newspapers, and was a vocal advocate of states rights and supported secession.

-In April 1861 he joined and was appointed 2nd Lieutenant of Company A, 2nd South Carolina Infantry, Colonel Kershaw, commanding.
-He was promoted to 1st Lieutenant, 15 March 1862 and elected Captain of the Company the same day.
+In 1860 he was the 32 year old editor of the Daily South Carolinian in Columbia, SC.
+In April 1861 he enrolled and was appointed 2nd Lieutenant of Company A, 2nd South Carolina Infantry, Colonel Kershaw, commanding.
+He was promoted to 1st Lieutenant on 15 March 1862 and elected Captain of the Company the same day.
 He was elected Major in the Army reorganization on 13 May 1862.

-The remainder of the War
+The rest of the War

-Early on the morning of May 6, 1864, General Winfield Scott Hancockís Corps routed Confederate General A.P.
+Early on the morning of May 6, 1864, General Winfield Scott Hancock's Corps routed Confederate General A.P.
 Hill's Corps along the Orange Plank Road.
 Longstreet's men with the 2nd South Carolina in the lead hurried to the rescue.
 Gaillard rode next to his cousin, William DuBose [also chaplain, 2nd SC].
 Gaillard spoke of hope that his life would be spared in the upcoming combat.
 Approaching the battlefield, the men emotionally shook hands and parted.
-Rushing into the Tapp Field on the left side of the Plank Road about 6:00 a.m., the 2nd South Carolina and some Virginia artillerists offered resistance until the rest of Longstreetís men arrived to stabilize the situation.
-In assisting the halt of Hancockís massive assault at The Wilderness, Gaillardís South Carolinians had performed perhaps their greatest service of the war.
+Rushing into the Tapp Field on the left side of the Plank Road about 6:00 a.m., the 2nd South Carolina and some Virginia artillerists offered resistance until the rest of Longstreet's men arrived to stabilize the situation.
+In assisting the halt of Hancock's massive assault at the Wilderness, Gaillard's South Carolinians had performed perhaps their greatest service of the war.
 The regiment then crossed the road and advanced to a line of shallow earthworks.
 About 9:00 a.m., Gaillard mounted the earth mounds to obtain a clearer view of the enemy.
 Then he stepped back with his men when a bullet 'sped on its fatal mission.'
 Hit in the head, he lingered while the litter bearers carried him to the rear.
 DuBose came upon the scene near where they spoken several hours before, but Gaillard 'was no longer capable of talking.'
 2

-05/06/1864 Death Place: near Fredericksburg, VA Burial Place: Fredericksburg Confederate Cemetery, Va
+05/06/1864; near Fredericksburg, VA; burial in Fredericksburg Confederate Cemetery, Va

-1 Salley, Alexander S., Jr., compiler, South Carolina Troops in Confederate Service, 3 vols., Columbia: The State Company, 1913, Vol. II [AotW citation 54]
+1 Salley, Alexander S., Jr., compiler, South Carolina Troops in Confederate Service, 3 vols., Columbia: Historical Commission of South Carolina, 1913-1930, Vol. II [AotW citation 54]

 2 Biographical sketch, posted online by Shelby Pittman, Webmaster for Catawba Wateree Genealogical Society, and elsewhere.